Table of Contents

 theme file using a code editor.

-Instead of the current tags loop code, remove all the Handlebars lines and use the existing HTML markup to add your pages as list items.
+Instead of the current tags loop, remove the Handlebars lines and use the existing HTML markup to add your pages as list items.

 {{#get 'tags' limit='all'}}